modelica/efmi-standard.org/content/introduction.md

  - eFMI prototype-extensions in 9 well-established commercial tools; 13 tool prototypes in total
  - Support for the whole eFMI workflow (Algorithm Code, Production Code, Binary Code and Behavioral Model containers)
- - 50 well-tested workflow paths between various tools from different companies
+ - Fifty well-tested workflow paths between various tools from different companies

 **Uncompromising assessment:**

- - For a selected subset of examples an assessment vs. state of the art hand-crafted embedded solutions, confirming:
+ - An assessment of eFMI vs. state-of-the-art hand-crafted embedded solutions, confirming:
     - A productivity gain of ~90%
     - A speed-up in runtime of ~40%